-The Drama Desk Awards announced its nominations on April 21 online and will announce its winners on May 31st (“subject to change as events unfold…”)
+The Drama Desk Awards announced its nominations on April 21 online and was set to announce its winners on May 31st , but delayed until June 13.

 The Drama Desk Awards were begun in 1955.
 The members of the Drama Desk are almost all theater critics and journalists.
 The Drama Desk Awards are the only awards that consider Broadway, Off-Broadway, and Off-off-Broadway shows together in the same competitive categories.
 This has the advantage of giving attention to often-obscure nominees.
 For example, in 2013, Daniel Everidge was one of the nominees for Outstanding Actor in a Play for his role as a young man with autism in the Off-Broadway play, Falling — right up there with Tom Hanks, and Nathan Lane and Tracy Letts.
 You see the problem right away: The winners almost inevitably are the better-known (Broadway) competitors.